Embedding the PSPDFViewController Inside a Custom Container View Controller

 PSPDFKit is designed to work well with UIKit’s container view controller API so that you can easily embed a

 PSPDFViewController inside your custom container view controller implementation.
-The following steps will guide you trough the setup.
+The following steps will guide you through the setup.

 First you need to make sure the

 PSPDFViewController is properly added to your container view controller.
-A good read about how to do this is Apple's Implementing a Custom Container View Controller.
-In our case we want to add a pdf view controller fullscreen inside the container view controller.
+A good guide on how to do this is Apple’s Implementing a Container View Controller.
+In our case, we want to add a PDF view controller fullscreen inside the container view controller.
 So our code to do that looks like this:

 1 2 3 4 5 6 7 8